 Under Michigan law, there are specific elements, or factors, for proving medical malpractice cases.
 The same factors apply when you sue a dentist for professional negligence.

-To successful pursue a case, the injured patient must show that the physician acted negligently in providing dental care, and that the negligence resulted in injury.
+To successful sue a dentist, the injured patient must show that the dentist was negligent in providing dental care, and that the negligence resulted in injury.
 These must be proven by a preponderance of the evidence to win at trial.
 The four elements are:

 - The existence of a duty owed by the dental professional to the plaintiff, or a doctor-patient relationship;